 The Postgraduate Teaching Apprenticeship is a nationally recognised, work-based route into teaching; an alternative to a traditional full-time university course, offering participants a postgraduate-level qualification, no tuition fees, and the opportunity to earn while they learn.

 Our apprentices have achieved very achieve highly: in its first year of running, our trainees were all graded Outstanding in their teaching practice and almost all gained distinctions in the academic work.
 All have continued in employment in their schools.
-This exciting and challenging route is the perfect preparation for your career in teaching.
+This exciting and challenging route is the perfect preparation for your teaching career.

-As an apprentice, you’ll work mostly in your own school (sponsor school), where you will be employed on the unqualified teacher rate.
-You will also undertake another placement in a contrasting setting and key stage, giving you a variety of hands-on experience.
-You will have 20% guaranteed off the job training, split between university days and school-based training tasks.
+You’ll work mostly in your own school and will undertake another placement in a contrasting setting and key stage, giving you a variety of hands-on experience.
+You will have 20% guaranteed off-the-job training, split between university days and school-based training tasks.